 While you might not like the idea of eating insects, they are one of the best foods for surviving in the outdoors.
 Grasshoppers and crickets are particularly easy to catch, abundant in nutrients, and taste good if you eat them properly.
 Read how to make the trap here.

-Knowing how to start a fire in various conditions is one of the most important survival skills to have.
+Knowing how to start a fire in various conditions is one of the most important survival skills.
 While it is possible to make a fire without a lighter, you’ll fare better if you have some fire-starting gear.
 Here are some DIY gear options.

 10. Char Cloth

-Especially when making a fire with friction, a char cloth is great to have.
+Char cloth is great, especially when making a fire with friction.
 It catches sparks and holds an ember for a long time.
 All you’ve got to do is learn how to blow the ember into a flame.
 Read how to make DIY char cloth.

 11. Featherstick Tinder